Paul Blair (baseball): Baltimore Orioles

 During the 1971 World Series, Blair earned a place in baseball history in Game 4 by being the first man to bat in a World Series night game.
 Leading off the top of the first inning, Blair singled off Pittsburgh's Luke Walker.
+Oriole manager Earl Weaver started Merv Rettenmund in center field in Games 1-3 and 6-7, and Blair in Games 4 and 5.
+Blair appeared in four games total, going 3-for-9; while Rettenmund appeared in all seven games, hitting only .185.
+He led American League center fielders with a .991 fielding percentage.